Skip to main content

 Group of Brooks School students clapping and cherring

-Building the new Jeb E. Brooks School of Public Policy on a strong foundation of diversity, equity, inclusion, and belonging (DEIB) is one of our critical priorities.
+Building the Jeb E. Brooks School of Public Policy on a strong foundation of diversity, equity, inclusion, and belonging is one of our critical priorities.
 We envision equity as a cross-cutting theme that runs throughout our strategic priorities in research, education, and public engagement.
 We see the advancement of excellence and innovation in research on race, racism, and public policy, broadly defined to include intersections with global policy and comparative perspectives, as central to training the next generation of policy makers, scholars, and leaders with the tools to build an anti-racist future.
 Further, we see the advancement of public engagement with policy makers and community members as integral to connecting our research and teaching to the pressing social justice issues of our time.

-DEIB Working Group
+Belonging At Brooks Working Group

-2024-25 DEIB Working Group Members
+2024-25 Members

 Events & Highlights